About Changing Your Address on Your Florida Registration

 If you have any questions about the DMV address change application process, you may call the FLHSMV’s customer service center to receive assistance.

-Get detailed information about updating your address with the FLHSMV in our in-depth guide.
+Get detailed information about updating your address with the FLHSMV in our free guide.